 Using a sliding webcam cover can help protect your employee’s privacy and prevent any sensitive documents in the background from being leaked.

-While using videoconferencing software, you may also want to use the functions such as blur background to prevent prying eyes.
+While using videoconferencing software or other conference call services, you may also want to use the functions such as blur background to prevent prying eyes.

 8. Establish a data security policy